HR5206/1nf1n1ty/POCKETBASE_SETUP.md

-# SastraDaily — PocketBase (Free, self‑hosted) Setup
+# Team 1nf1n1ty Social Media App — PocketBase (Free, self‑hosted) Setup

 PocketBase gives you a zero-dependency backend (SQLite + REST/Realtime) that you can run locally or deploy for free.
 We’ll wire auth, posts, comments, likes, profile, and chat with realtime subscriptions.